sigasi/sigasi_insights/manual/linting.md

 Specific warnings can be suppressed in your code by adding a `@suppress` comment (`-- @suppress` for VHDL, `// @suppress` for SystemVerilog), on the same line as the warning.

 You can limit the suppression to a specific warning by putting a prefix of the warning message between quotes after `@suppress`.
-Sigasi also recommends by adding a reason why the warning was suppressed by adding an extra comment after `@suppress`:
+Sigasi also recommends adding a reason why the warning was suppressed by adding an extra comment after `@suppress`:
 ```
 <line with warning> // @suppress "Warning message prefix" Reason why warning is supppressed
 ```